Jira Salesforce Integration: How to Set up a Two-Way Sync between Different Teams

 Continue with the Basic Mode

-With basic mode, you have the option to automatically head to the other instance if you have admin access.
-In that case, you choose a project to sync, and when you click the “Confirm” button, the connection will be created.
+With Basic mode, you have the option to automatically head to the other instance if you have admin access.
+If you don’t have admin access, then you can follow the steps in the Script mode.
+After granting admin access, choose a project to sync, and when you click the “Confirm” button, the connection will be created.

 Continue with the Script Mode